Studsministern/1DT305-Applied-IoT-Project/README.md

 4. In the field which says `Provide repository URL or pick a repository source.`, copy and paste `https://github.com/Studsministern/1DT305-Applied-IoT-Project`.
 Press <kbd>ENTER</kbd>.
 5. Navigate to where you want the folder with code to be cloned to.
 Press <kbd>Select as Repository Destination</kbd>.
 6. When it has finished cloding, a window saying "Would you like to open the cloned repository, or add it to the current workspace?" will show up.
 Press <kbd>Open</kbd>.
 7. Create a file called `env.py` and copy the contents of `env.py.example` into it.
-Then change the variable values to your WiFi credentials.
+Then change the variable values to your WiFi credentials, MQTT variables, etc.

 You have now cloned the repository!
 Make sure the RP2 is connected to the computer.
 Upload the code to the RP2 by following these steps: